mixpanel/docs/pages/docs/access-security/single-sign-on/okta.md

 A.  Use the ["Mixpanel" app within the OIN (Okta's app store)](https://www.okta.com/integrations/mixpanel/), or

-B.  Follow [Okta’s documentation on setting up a new application](https://help.okta.com/en-us/Content/Topics/Apps/Apps_Apps_Page.htm) to create the Mixpanel App.
+B.  Follow [Okta's documentation on setting up a new application](https://help.okta.com/en-us/Content/Topics/Apps/Apps_Apps_Page.htm) to create the Mixpanel App.

 #### Configure SAML